7 Signs Your Senior Dog Has Joint Pain (and What Actually Helps)

-Quick Answer: Most senior dog joint pain is missed for months because the signs are subtle — a slight slowdown on stairs, a hesitation before jumping, a stiff first walk in the morning.
-By the time a dog is openly limping, the underlying arthritis has usually been building for a long time.
+Quick Answer: Most senior dog joint trouble is missed for months because the signs are subtle — a slight slowdown on stairs, a hesitation before jumping, a stiff first walk in the morning.
+By the time a dog is openly limping, it has usually been building for a long time.
 The seven early signs to watch for: morning stiffness, reluctance to jump, slower stairs, shifted weight in the back legs, irritability when touched, less play, and licking joints.
-Joint pain is highly manageable with a stack of glucosamine + chondroitin + green-lipped mussel + omega-3s, daily controlled movement, weight management, and orthopedic bedding.
+Any of them warrants a veterinary exam.
+Alongside your vet's plan, the highest-impact things you control are a lean body weight, daily controlled movement, a quality daily joint supplement and orthopedic bedding.
 Don't wait until your dog is limping to start.

 Dogs evolved to mask weakness — admitting pain in a wild pack got you left behind.
 Modern senior dogs do the same.
-They're stoic, they want to please you, and they slowly adapt their behavior to avoid the painful movements rather than telling you it hurts.
-By the time they're vocalizing or limping, the joint damage has often been progressing for 6-18 months.
+They're stoic, they want to please you, and they slowly adapt their behavior to avoid the movements that hurt rather than telling you.
+By the time they're vocalizing or limping, it has often been progressing for a long while.

 The 7 Early Signs